microsoft/code-with-engineering-playbook/team-agreements/working-agreements/readme.md

 ## Work life balance

 - Our office hour, when we can expect to collaborate via Microsoft Teams, phone or face-to-face are Monday to Friday 10AM-5PM
-- We are not expected to answer emails past 6PM, on weekends on when we are on holidays or vacation.
+- We are not expected to answer emails past 6PM, on weekends or when we are on holidays or vacation.
 - We work in different time zones and respsect this, especially when setting up recurring meetings.
 - We record meetings when possible, so that team members who could not attend live can listen later.